Principles of pelvic floor training

 If you are trying to get quick relief from incontinence symptoms by strengthening your pelvic floor, we recommend a weekly training regimen of at least five 10-minute sessions.

-If you are just trying to maintain an already healthy pelvic floor, a weekly training regimen of two 10-minute sessions is acceptable.
+If you're just trying to maintain an already healthy pelvic floor, a weekly training regimen of two 10-minute sessions is acceptable.

 Since the pelvic floor muscles fatigue pretty quickly, the quality of the Kegel contraction may be hard to maintain in prolonged sessions.
-Thus, it is better to do multiple 10-minute sessions of pelvic floor muscle exercises rather than a few 30-minute sessions.
+Thus, it's better to do multiple 10-minute sessions of pelvic floor muscle exercises rather than a few 30-minute sessions.

 And remember, the more serious you are about relaxation, the more you can train without risking moving toward an excessive tightening of the pelvic floor muscles.

 Your physiotherapist can provide some guidelines on the training frequency you should aim for based on your personal condition.